bitcharmer/tlb_shootdowns/README.md

 Every once in a while I involuntarily get involved in heated debates about whether reusing memory is better for performance than freeing it.
 **TLDR**: it is.
 If you want to find out why read on.

-Now, I'm dumb; I'm not even close to Martin Thompson, Brendan Gregg or Herb Sutter types so I just uncritically accept whatever they have to say about pretty much anything, especially when they talk about [CPU caches](https://en.wikipedia.org/wiki/CPU_cache), TLB misses or invoke other terms that I always acknowledge with nervous laugh while noting it down to check it out later.
+Now, I'm not a performance wizard like Martin Thompson or Brendan Gregg so normally I just uncritically accept whatever they have to say about pretty much anything, especially when they talk about [CPU caches](https://en.wikipedia.org/wiki/CPU_cache), TLB misses or invoke other terms that I always acknowledge with nervous laugh while noting it down to check it out later.
-But this time "because Martin says so" wasn't good enough argument for my peers as if they actually knew I had no idea what I was talking about.
+This time my peers were totally unimpressed by my convoluted explanations and as if they actually knew I had no idea what I was talking about.
 And so I was kind of forced onto this path of misery, doubt and self-loathing that some people call "doing research".

 Because I'm not the sharpest tool in the shed I take longer to learn new things and require working examples for everything.